The Department of Microbiology at Miami University

 We have approximately 250 undergraduate majors, of which nearly 20% are in the Honors Program.
 Several of the current Harrison Scholars are MBI majors.
 In addition to the usual numbers of mid-westerners, in recent years MBI students have come from all over the nation – California, Alaska, New York, and Florida.

-- an Astronaut Foundation Scholarship;
+- Astronaut Foundation Scholarship;

-- a Goldwater Scholarship;
+- Goldwater Scholarship;

-- two of the twenty-two Provost's Academic Excellence Awards;
+- Provost's Academic Achievement Awards;

-- six of the fifty Dean's Scholars Awards;
+- Dean's Scholars Awards;

-- twenty-three Undergraduate Summer Scholars (USS) and Howard Hughes Summer Internships; and
+- Howard Hughes Summer Internships; and

-- more than thirty University Undergraduate Research Program grants.
+- Undergraduate Research Program grants.